PietroScalaUnipa/CDA/README.md

 Please when cite CDA plugin, cite both methodology work (Manno et al., 2022) and plugin paper (Scala et al., 2024):
-Pietro Scala, Giorgio Manno, Giuseppe Ciraolo, Coastal Dynamics Analyzer (CDA): A QGIS Plugin for Transect Based Analysis of Coastal Erosion, 2024
+Scala, Pietro and Manno, Giorgio and Ciraolo, Giuseppe, Coastal Dynamics Analyzer (Cda): A Qgis Plugin for Transect Based Analysis of Coastal Erosion.
+Available at SSRN: https://ssrn.com/abstract=4918062

 # Contacts
 For more information about CDA plugin, contact: